johnnyd81/weather-app/README.md

 # Weather app

-This app enables a user to view the real feel temperatures and weather conditions of any city in real time eg. London, Berlin, Paris etc. The app is built using react.js and uses the openweather api to retrieve real time weather data for a chosen city anywhere in the world.
+This app enables a user to view the real feel temperatures and weather conditions of any city in real time eg. London, Berlin, Paris etc. The app is built using the js library react.js and uses the openweather api to retrieve real time weather data for a chosen city anywhere in the world.

 ![image](https://github.com/johnnyd81/weather-app/assets/95863021/947e8fef-5caf-4e41-9bf8-4737f3da124e)